The Capacity Trap: How Busy Practice Owners Work 60 Hours and Still Can't Grow

 This is where most advice falls short.
 “Save 10 hours a week” sounds great, but if those hours fill back up with more of the same work, nothing changes.

 Week 1-4: Build one system.
-Take the single most repetitive process in your business — the one you or your team does the same way every week — and systematize it.
+Take the single most repetitive process in your practice — the one you or your team does the same way every week — and systematize it.
 Document it, template it, or automate it.
 This isn’t about buying software.
 It’s about converting a task that requires your judgment into one that doesn’t.

 Month 2-3: Delegate the systemized work.
 Once a process is documented and templatized, it can be done by someone other than the owner.
 A $25/hour virtual assistant following a documented process produces 80% of the output of a $150/hour owner doing it from memory — and the owner’s time is freed for work that actually requires their expertise.

 The research calls this the “leverage cycle” — each system you build frees time, which you invest in building the next system, which frees more time.
-The businesses that escape the capacity trap aren’t the ones that work fewer hours.
+The practices that escape the capacity trap aren’t the ones that work fewer hours.
 They’re the ones that shift what their hours produce.

 This became the architectural principle behind the Workflow dimension of the diagnostic: not “are you busy?” (every owner is busy) but “are your busiest hours producing leverage — or are they just maintaining the status quo?”